lunarpulse/RoboND-Kinematics-Project/ProgrammingReport.md

 ## the inverse matrix cancel the first three rotations
 R3_6 = R0_3.inv() * R_ypr_adjusted
 ```

-R3_6 contains angle values for three joints, however, this is yzy rotation, due tot he orientation of revolute joints, joint 4, 5, 6.
-Therefore, this angles must be found in Ryzy, which is different from the [lecture note](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/591e1115_image-0/image-0.png) finding Rxyz.
-Instead of implmenting own code for this calucation, tf package has a helper function finds the euler angles from a matrix.
+`R3_6` contains angle values for three joints, joint 4, 5, 6, whose axis are in yzy configuration due to the orientation of revolute joints, joint 4, 5, 6.
+Therefore, this angles must be found in Ryzy, which is different from the [lecture note](https://d17h27t6h515a5.cloudfront.net/topher/2017/May/591e1115_image-0/image-0.png) which is finding Rxyz.
+Derivation was hard, therefore, used the routines of tf package where provides correct angle during the debugging with `IK_debug.py`.
+Tf used atan of triangles conditionally.
+However, it sometimes provided wrong angle, angle + pi, which is another solution for the atan function.
 ```python
 ## euler_from_matrix assuming a yzy rotation (j4 : y, j5: z, j6: y)
 theta4, theta5, theta6 = tf.transformations.euler_from_matrix(R3_6.tolist(), "ryzy")